 “Do You Need To Be On Some Sort Of Medication?”

 Tony Stark is unique among the MCU stock of heroes.
 Why?
 He suffers from mental illness.
-Between alcoholism, PTSD, anxiety… he has quite the mental health cocktail.
+Between alcoholism, PTSD, anxiety… (you can learn more about mental health here) he has quite the mental health cocktail.
 As someone who also suffers from mental illnesses, the reveal of Tony having similar issues always gave me a touchstone in the MCU to refer back to again and again.
 Because sometimes?
 The MCU feels ridiculous.
 It feels unreal.
 And it is, of course.
 But there’s still some reality to it.
 Tony brought that to reality again and again and again.
 I needed him to be the hero when I couldn’t be.

 The “Beyond” Quality Of Tony Stark’s Legacy

 Tony Stark’s legacy is a complicated one, a troubled one, an inspiring one, and a prolific one.
 Now he has a daughter, Morgan.
 He has a kind of heir, Peter Parker.
 He has his wife, Pepper.
 His best friend, Happy, is in charge of keeping everyone safe.

 Rhodey will always be there, War Machine or not.
 Harley fits in there somewhere too.
 All the foundations in his name factor in as well.
 His legacy in the MCU is secure.
 One can only hope Morgan comes back at some point and maybe even avenges her dad?
 I don’t know.
 I can hope, I guess.
 What comes next?
 Who will lead the MCU now?

 I don’t know the answer to those questions.
 I’ll be over here collecting my Iron Man figurines, posters, and plushies amongst everything else.